 To prepare your dog for your trip, you'll need to start with some basic training.
 This includes getting them used to crates and honing their obedience skills.
 Here are some steps to follow to get your pooch ready for the road:

 Arrange a health check.
 Make sure your dog is healthy.
 Take them to the vet for a check-up and to update all vaccinations.
-You'll need health and vaccine certifications to fly on an airplane with your dog.
+Check with your airline and your destination about what health and vaccine certifications may be needed.

 Prepare for motion sickness.
 Dogs can get carsick.
 Make sure your dog has an empty stomach before traveling.
 This will help reduce the risk of nausea and vomiting.